• Free Website: The First Step to Digitalization from Scratch – How to Choose and Optimize Your Free Website Solution

 1. Extremely Low Barrier and Quick Launch

-• Features: Drag-and-drop interface, zero coding required.
+• Features: Drag-and-drop interfaces, zero coding required.

-2. Professional Design Templates
+2. Professionally Designed Templates

 3. Built-In Basic SEO Features